Scroll to navigation

 specify output filename, default is standard output.

 This specifies the current issuer certificate.
 This option can be used multiple times.
+The certificate specified in filename must be in PEM format.
 This option MUST come before any -cert options.

 Print out the text form of the OCSP request, response or both respectively.